-And now, the new appropriately diverse Captain America is attacking the greatest threat to America's future—
+And now, the new appropriately diverse Captain America is attacking the greatest threat to America's future—opponents of illegal immigration.

 Somewhere in the distant recesses of the past, I remember vaguely being told journalists were supposed to operate as a check on the government and artists were supposed to aggressively challenge those in power and explore the boundaries of the human experience.
 However, throughout my life, I've only seen journalists operate as volunteer commissars hunting down dissent and "artists" acting like hysterical children being offended by things and demanding the government leap into action to soothe their rustled jimmies.

 The end result is there is less actual art being created and more clumsy agitprop.
 Comics are particularly vulnerable to this.

 The only difference now is comics writers are increasingly trying to artificially diversify comics by making white characters non-white and letting the likes of Ta-Nehisi Coates write stories for characters like "Black Panther."
 It's simply getting boring.